Moorings at a premium as wharf upgrade looms

 “Moorings left vacant are often not well maintained and are at risk of sinking lower in the water,” he said.

-Harris said freed up spaces would help create environmentally friendly moorings which are less impactful on the seabed.
+Harris said the freed-up spaces would help create environmentally-friendly moorings, which are less impactful on the seabed.